-- Is green bean casserole vegan? – The average green bean casserole is usually made with canned cream of mushroom soup which contains dairy so make sure to always check the ingredient list if going that route.
+- Is green bean casserole vegan? – Your average recipe is usually made with canned cream of mushroom soup which contains dairy so make sure to always check the ingredient list if going that route.
 This homemade from scratch recipe however is definitely vegan, good for you and will blow your top off.

-- Why is my green bean casserole runny? – This usually happens when the mushroom gravy is too thin.
+- Why is my casserole runny? – This usually happens when the mushroom gravy is too thin.
 This often means the gravy wasn’t cooked long enough or there wasn’t enough thickener added.

-- Can I make green bean casserole ahead of time? – Absolutely!
-You can prepare this casserole the night before, but only add the crispy onions on top before reheating in the oven at 350”F for about 25 to 30 minutes until hot in the center or golden brown on top.
+- Can I make this casserole ahead of time? – Absolutely!
+You can prepare it the night before, but only add the crispy onions on top before reheating in the oven at 350”F for about 25 to 30 minutes until hot in the center or golden brown on top.

-- Cast iron skillet substitute – You can switch and use a casserole instead.
-This dish isn’t dependent on the skillet to make it delicious.
+- Cast iron skillet substitute – You can switch and use a regular stoneware casserole instead, no problem.

 Vegan Side Dishes